 Port Washington is a medium-sized coastal town (i.e. on the ocean, a bay, or inlet) located in the state of New York.
-With a population of 16,753 people and two constituent neighborhoods, Port Washington is the 119th largest community in New York.
+With a population of 16,753 people and four constituent neighborhoods, Port Washington is the 111th largest community in New York.

 Port Washington home prices are not only among the most expensive in New York, but Port Washington real estate also consistently ranks among the most expensive in America.

 Of important note, Port Washington is also a town of artists.
 Port Washington has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Port Washington’s character.